sanjayrajns/aviron/README.md

 ```

-### Model Accepting .txt file changes the model and also api file according to the input
+### Model Accepting .txt file for demo change the model and also the api file according to the input of the ml model